 But most schools don’t have that flexibility.
 In my experience over the past decade, I’ve met and worked closely with hundreds of teachers, admins, students, and parents.
 The vast majority are crippled by inaction at some level of their school.
 Whether it’s a principal who doesn’t have time to decide or a dean without the resources he or she would need, there’s always something standing in the way of innovating education.

 Schools are molding the minds of the future generations.
 These minds need to be given the most options, the most technology, and the most advanced forms of education models on the planet.
 Let the students decide and figure out what works for them.
-There are so many teachers out there ready to bring amazing technology into their classroom (just look at all the people at ISTE every year) but there’s usually something standing in the way.
+There are so many teachers out there ready to bring amazing technology into their classroom, but there’s usually something standing in the way.

 So here’s my solution.